 B.S., J.D., University of Southern California; M.S., Massachusetts Institute of Technology

-Joan E. Schaffner is an associate professor of law at GW Law School.
-She received her B.S. in mechanical engineering and J.D. from the University of Southern California and her M.S. in mechanical engineering from the Massachusetts Institute of Technology.
-She worked at the law firm of Irell & Manella in Los Angeles California and clerked for the Honorable Marianna Pfaelzer in the Central District of California before coming to GW.
+Joan E. Schaffner is an Associate Professor of Law at the George Washington University Law School.
+She received her BS in mechanical engineering (magna cum laude) and JD (Order of the Coif) from the University of Southern California and her M.S. in mechanical engineering from the Massachusetts Institute of Technology.
+She is an inactive member of the California Bar and an active member of the D.C.
+Bar.
+Professor Schaffner worked at the law firm of Irell & Manella in Los Angeles California and clerked for the Honorable Marianna Pfaelzer in the Central District of California before coming to GW Law.

-Professor Schaffner teaches Civil Procedure, Remedies, Sexuality and the Law, and an animal law seminar and writes in these areas as well.
+Professor Schaffner teaches Civil Procedure, Remedies, Sexuality and the Law, and a seminar on Animal Protection Law.
 She is the faculty advisor to Lambda Law, the GLBT student organization at GW, and is faculty advisor and editor-in-chief of the American Intellectual Property Law Association Quarterly Journal.

 Curriculum Vitae [PDF]